zoldello/hello-world-demo-in-node/README.md

 - Node's process.env is used for storing configuration.
 It reads for the machines's environmental variables

 - The integration test will fail if the server is not running.

+- Dynamic languages needed overhead of interfaces.
+Any non-supported property, event or others is set to undefined.
+So, interface is not used here.